krutikaKulkarni-git/Bank-Marketing-Response-Prediction-Using-Classification-Models/README.md

 ---

-## 10. Repository Structure

-Bank-Marketing-Response-Prediction-Using-Classification-Models/
-├── data/
-│ └── bank-full.csv
-├── notebooks/
-│ └── classification-models-bankMarketing.Rmd
-├── src/
-│ └── Assigment_1.R
-├── reports/
-│ └── Data_Mining_Assignment_1.pdf
-├── README.md
-└── .gitignore

----

-## 11. Files Included in This Repository
+## 10. Files Included in This Repository

 ### Required Files
 - `bank-full.csv` – Dataset used for analysis